lostintangent/gistpad/README.md

   - `markdown` _(default)_: the `Markdown` format is used for the image markup, e.g. `![image](link)`.
   - `html`: the `HTML` format is used for the image markup, e.g. `<img src="link" />`.

+- `GistPad > Playground: Auto Save` - Specifies whether to automatically save your playground files (every 30s).
+If you've already set the `Files: Auto Save` setting to `afterDelay`, then that setting will be respected.

-* `GistPad > Playground: Auto Run` - Specifies when to automatically run the code for a playground.
+- `GistPad > Playground: Auto Run` - Specifies when to automatically run the code for a playground.
 Can be set to one of the following values:

   - `onEdit` _(default)_: Will re-run the playground automatically as you type.
   - `onSave`: Will re-run the playground when you save a file.